4 students charged in N.J. school hallway attack on girl who killed herself days later

 “She had been threatening my daughter online,” he said.

-He told the news station he thinks bullying drove his daughter to commit suicide.
+He told the news station he thinks bullying drove his daughter to die by suicide.

 Students at the school held a rally for Adriana in protest of the school’s lack of response.